tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/remove-files.md

 ## Overview
 Your Git repository will eventually become the long-term memory of your project, and you may decide to make the repository public so others can learn from or use your work.
 Versioning is a powerful and good tool to use, unless...
-- you accidentally stored sensitive information in your source code that you really do not want to be out in the public (e.g., API credentials, passwords),
+- you accidentally stored sensitive information in your source code that you do not want to be out in the public (e.g., API credentials, passwords),
 - you accidentally stored files (e.g., large data sets, images) in your repository, that you cannot upload to GitHub (and hence can't synchronize your repository anymore)

 In such situations, the good news is that solutions exist!
 These solutions will be discussed in this building block: